-Combating deflation generally comes down to increasing access to cash and giving people the confidence to spend it.
-Depending on the cause, the fed can pull one or many of these levers to slow and reverse the rate of deflation, to prevent recession or depression.
+Combating deflation comes down to increasing access to cash and giving people the confidence to spend it.
+Depending on the cause, the Fed can pull one or many of these levers to slow and reverse the rate of deflation.
+Which can also prevent a recession or depression.

 Deflation Isn’t Always Bad

-Deflation at a macro scale is a bad sign; however, in specific instances, it isn’t necessarily bad.
-For example, technology has driven down costs in many sectors, making the price of goods and services more affordable.
-In these situations, price deflation is present while accessibility has gone up.
-The result has actually driven expansion in the sector as a whole.
+Deflation on a macro scale is a bad sign; however, in specific cases, it isn’t necessarily bad.
+For example, new technology can help drive down costs, making the price of goods and services more affordable.
+In these situations, price deflation occurs but accessibility has gone up.
+And the result actually drives some expansion in the economy.

 How Businesses and Investors Cope

 During periods of deflation, businesses need to focus on the balance sheet.
 That means reducing liabilities and amassing assets.
 A business’ biggest concern is covering its outstanding liabilities in the face of decreased sales and consumer demand.
 Cash reserves and minimal debt are strong positions to be in when deflation strikes.